cheuklau/insight-zone-defense/README.md

 * Create separate staging and production environments that both use the same Terraform modules.
 * Use Terraform to spin up an additional instance to run Jenkins.
 * Create a `Jenkinsfile` as follows:
-    + Monitors for changes to the staging environment in the AirAware repository.
+    + Monitors for changes to the AirAware Git repository.
-    + Create a `build stage` which triggers Packer to build new AMIs in the staging environment.
+    + Create a `build` stage which triggers Packer to build new AMIs in the staging environment.
     + Create a `deploy-to-staging` stage which triggers Terraform to spin up the new AMIs in the staging environment.
-    + Create a `testing` stage to test the new infrastructure in the staging environment.
+    + Create a `testing` stage to perform unit tests on the staging environment.
-    + Create a `deploy-to-production` stage which either automatically deploys to production if `testing` stage passes or waits for manual approval.
+    + Create a `deploy-to-production` stage which either automatically deploys to production or waits for manual approval if `testing` stage passes.

 ### Configuration Management with Puppet

-In this project, we used Packer to build AMIs with the required software, and used Bash scripts in Terraform to configure new instances.
-Using Bash scripts in is undesirable for the following reasons:
+In this project, we used Packer to build AMIs with the required software to run each component of AirAware, and used Bash scripts to configure new instances using Terraform.
+Using Bash scripts is undesirable for the following reasons:
 * Requires expert knowledge of scripting language standards and style.
-* Increased complication when dealing with mixed operating systems (OS).
+* Increases complexity when dealing with mixed operating systems (OS).

 An alternative is to use a configuration management (CM) tool e.g., Puppet, which can achieve the same results without worrying about the underlying OS or Bash commands.
-Puppet uses a declarative domain specific language (DSL) allowing users to only have to specify the task to be completed.
-The main goal of Puppet is to maintain a defined state configuration.
+Puppet uses a declarative domain specific language (DSL) allowing users to only have to specify the end goal.
+The main objective of Puppet is to maintain a defined state configuration.
 For AirAware, we will use a `master-agent` setup where `agents` check in with the `master` to see if anything needs to be updated.
 Communication between `master` and `agents` is summarized below:
 * `Agent` sends data about its state to the `master` (`facts` which include hostname, kernel details, etc).
 * `Master` compiles a list of configurations to be performed on the `agent` (`catalog` which includes upgrades, file creation, etc).
-* `Agent` receives `catalog` from `master` and executes its tasks.
+* `Agent` receives `catalog` from `master` and executes the tasks.
 * `Agent` reports back to `master` after `catalog` tasks are complete.

 Below are some specific work items to incorporate Puppet for CM:
-* Create a Puppet `manifest` for Spark, Postgres and Flask configurations.
+* Create a Puppet `module` for AirAware.
+    + `Module` contains Puppet `manifests` for each AirAware component i.e., Spark, Postgres and Flask.
-    + A `manifest` is a collection of Puppet `classes` with `resources` written in Puppet DSL that define the desired state.
+        - `Manifests` contain Puppet `scripts` which described the desired state using Puppet DSL.
 * Install Puppet on Packer-generated AMIs.
 * Create an additional instance to run the `master`.
-* Provision Puppet `manifest` on the `master`.
+* Provision `manifest` on the `master`.
 * Install Puppet on `master`, and start the Puppet server.
-* Use Puppet `node definitions` to perform `manifest` tasks onto the appropriate servers.
+* Use Puppet `node definitions` to send `manifest` tasks to the appropriate servers.

 ### Docker + ECS/EKS Containerization for Flask

-In this project, we strictly used virtual machines (VMs) for each component of AirAware.
+In this project, we used virtual machines (VMs) for every component of AirAware.
 Each VM runs a full copy of an operating system (OS) and virtual copies of all the hardware that the OS requires.
-An alternative to VMs are containers which require just enough of an OS to run a given application.
+An alternative to VMs are containers which contain just the application, its despendencies and the libraries and binaries required to run the application.
 Containers are MB instead of GB in size compared to VMs, and take seconds rather than minutes to spin up.
 Flask is a good candidate for containerization as it requires low OS overhead, and needs to be quickly spun up or down based on user-demand.
 We can use Docker to containerize Flask.
 This is done by creating a `DockerFile` that performs many of the same tasks as Packer in order to create a Flask Docker image.
 Docker can be used in conjunction with AWS elastic container service (ECS) or AWS elastic Kubernetes service (EKS) for container orchestration.
 A container orchestration tool:
 * Defines the relationship between containers.
 * Sets up container auto-scaling.
 * Defines how containers connect with the internet.